-Furniture and equipment 5 years Computers and electronics 3 years
+Website 3 years Computers and electronics 3 years

 Revenue Recognition

 The Organization follows the deferral method of accounting for revenue.

 Restricted contributions and grants are recognized in the year in which the related expenses are incurred.
 Restricted contributions and grants for equipment are recorded as revenue in the year in which the related amortization is incurred.